cloud-hypervisor/cloud-hypervisor/docs/fs.md

 The `cache=always` option will allow the host page cache to be used, which can result in better performance for the guest's workload at the cost of increasing the footprint on host memory.

+The `thread-pool-size` option controls how many IO threads are spawned.
+For very fast storage like NVMe spawning enough worker threads is critical to getting an acceptable performance compared to native.

 ### Kernel support